 The CPS employment and unemployment levels are modeled separately using the signal-plus-noise form.
 There are four models used to derive Oregon’s labor force estimates each month – a model for each signal component and a model for each noise component.
 The employment and unemployment models are developed for Oregon by BLS statisticians using data back to 1976 that are specific to Oregon.
 The noise models account for the problem of autocorrelated errors and changing reliability in the state CPS data.

 Time series models create better estimates of the true labor market situation than the volatile survey of households can provide.
 The second graph shows how the model improves the estimate of the CPS unemployment rate found on the first graph.
-The model estimates do not contain the large, volatile swings that are present in the CPS monthly data, as the modeling and filtering process reduces the influence of survey error on the unemployment rate.
+Unless a level shift is detected, the model estimates do not contain the large, volatile swings that are present in the CPS monthly data, as the modeling and filtering process reduces the influence of survey error on the unemployment rate.
 The use of time series models provides a cost-effective way to increase the reliability of state CPS data, as these can be used to reduce monthly volatility that would otherwise have to result from a costly CPS sample expansion.

 Model-Based and Smoothed Seasonal Adjustment